|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Principle of Collaboration

-Collaborative efforts will involve faculty and staff from all areas of the College of Medicine as well as faculty in the other Colleges at Downstate, our affiliates, our students, and important organizations such as the Alumni Association and other academic organizations.
-Collaborative teaching and learning will be used in the curriculum.
+Collaborative efforts involved faculty and staff from all areas of the College, our affiliates, our students, and important organizations such as the Alumni Association and other academic organizations.
+This effort will continue as the curriculum responds to changes in medical education.
+Collaborative teaching and learning are used in the curriculum.

 Principle of Relevance

-The curriculum will be carefully and continuously examined for relevance.
-Medical science is rapidly changing and we are poised to identify and integrate new curricular materials that are relevant to training the best physicians.
+Medical science is rapidly changing and we are poised to identify and integrate on an ongoing basis new curricular materials that are relevant to training the best physicians.
 This means not only integrating new scientific knowledge and principles, but also assuring that we are training physicians with the skills they need to practice effectively in a changing health care environment.
 This includes such skills as the ability to work in teams and understand the health care system, practicing in a patient centered manner, and developing the ability to be a life-long learner who can evaluate and integrate new knowledge and skills throughout one's professional life.